walkerRnD/codebuff/npm-app/knowledge.md

 3. Implement a caching system for frequently accessed files to improve performance.
 4. Create a comprehensive test suite to ensure reliability across different environments.
 5. Enhance the CLI with more features, such as chat history browsing and export/import functionality.

+## User Input ID System

+1. Each user input generates a unique user input ID (using nanoid) on the client-side.
+2. The user input ID is passed to the server with the user input.
+3. All related responses, including tool calls and response chunks, include this user input ID.
+4. The user input ID remains consistent for all interactions related to a single user input.

+This system allows for better tracking and correlation of user inputs with their corresponding responses and tool calls, while avoiding potential conflicts with individual message IDs.